 As the edtech revolution is growing, so are the resources available to edtech entrepreneurs.
 Some organizations have risen up to complete the missing link between educators and entrepreneurs, though some are not as active as others.

 - These are a series of local conferences for educators and entrepreneurs.
 For a fee, you can present demos, offer trials, and solicit feedback.
 Teachers can evaluate products and suggest implementation plans for their schools.
 This is more suited for beta and final products than for customer discovery.

 - Teacher Tech Talk

 - This is an exciting new effort to physically bring entrepreneurs and educators together.
 Discussions are focused around the concerns of educators rather than entrepreneurs, making this a great avenue for customer discovery.

 - This is a non-profit organization that connections beta products with educators willing to try them out.
 Products must be in an experimental state and companies must be willing to work with educators on a regular basis.
 This is not a good avenue for marketing or customer discovery.

-- Use online teacher PLNs (Personal Learning Networks) - A lot of teachers seek to form PLNs as a way to informally expand their professional development.
+A lot of teachers seek to form PLNs as a way to informally increase their professional development.
 The resources and guides that help teachers do this can be reverse-engineered to find tech-savvy innovators and early adopters.
-Some of the more popular resources are:
+Here are some of the more popular resources.